 It helps in relieving oxidative stress and improving immune response by boosting the activity of certain cells, that protect from infections.

 Ensure you are getting enough!

 Concluding the importance of Zinc it is clear that Zinc is an essential mineral required for cell growth and division, immune function, enzyme reactions, DNA synthesis, and protein production.

 In SUPERZinc, Zinc is included in the form of Zinc Picolinate- one of the most absorbable forms for human beings.

-This premium quality zinc of our’s contains SPIRULINA (the superfood including vitamins, minerals, essential fatty acids, antioxidants, and phytonutrients) for better control of blood sugar, enhancing immunity, and improving overall vitality.
+Our premium quality zinc contains SPIRULINA (the superfood including vitamins, minerals, essential fatty acids, antioxidants, and phytonutrients) for better control of blood sugar, enhancing immunity, and improving overall vitality.